Developer Guide

 Other Debugging Methods

-Run mage debug local to only spin up the dependencies, then run individual components yourself.
+Run mage dev:deps to only spin up the dependencies (redis, postgres, pulsar), then run individual components yourself.
+Each component reads its config from _local/<component>/config.yaml.

 Extending Armada